310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}
 {% img /img/es/eventstory/meteorimpact/secondhalfch26_sc.jpg %}
 {% bubble Madara pastbcg %}
-“Hahaha! ♪ I don’t really get what’s going on, but I’m kinda jealous… Holding hands and dashing across the beach — this is what youth’s all about!”
+“Hahaha! ♪ I don’t really get what’s going on, but I’m kiiinda jealous… Holding hands and dashing across the beach—this really is what youth’s all about!”

-“I’m all the way across the ocean, but I’ll still cheer you for you two!
+“I’m aaall the way across the ocean, but I’ll still cheer you for you two!
 There’s a song that has been carried from generation to generation in Ryuseitai—that’s perfect for this moment!”
 {% endbubble %}
 {% img /img/es/eventstory/meteorimpact/madarabcg.jpg %}

 {% bubble Madara pastbcg %}
-“I’ll sing that song to cheer you guys on — after all, I *am* wearing the uniform, and I *am* acting as an idol!
-I only hope that it’ll push you both one step further, even if just a little…!”
+“I’ll sing that song to cheer you guys on—after all, I *am* wearing the uniform, and I *am* acting as an idol!
+I only hope that it’ll push you both one step further, even if juuust a little…!”

 “♪\~♪~♪”